-If you have questions or would like to make an appointment, please contact us at 281.425.6384 or email us at: counselor@lee.edu.
+If you have questions or would like to make an appointment, please call 281.425.6384 or email: counselor@lee.edu.

-A counselor is also available in Bonner Hall to provide dayto-day assistance to students enrolled in developmental coursework with curriculum and individual concerns.
-Students may also drop by the Student Success Center in the Student Center to receive advising and assistance with myLC accounts.
+Counselors are also available in Bonner Hall and the Science Building to provide day-to-day assistance to students enrolled in developmental coursework or those majoring in math, science, or engineering with curriculum and individual concerns.
+Students may also drop by the Student Success Center in the Student Center for advising and assistance with MyLC accounts.